GoodBoyNeon/GoodBoyNeon/README.md

 ## Hello!
 I am [GoodBoyNeon](https://neon.is-a.dev)
 > *I code as a hobby, cause well... it's hard to find time as a high-schooler.
-I do spend most of my day in Rust and Typescript, though!*
+I spend most of my day in Rust and Typescript!*

 ## 🚀 About Me
 I'm a backend engineer and discord bot developer based in Nepal.